 As a result, regional cooperation in the region was forged naturally, to unite our strengths.
 France is a fully-fledged member of two regional organizations that bring together the Indian Ocean States: the Indian Ocean Commission (IOC) and the Indian Ocean Rim Association (IORA).
 These two regional organizations provide France and the Member States a framework for diversified regional dialogue and cooperation.

-For more than 30 years, the IOC has brought together the island States of the southwest Indian Ocean: the Comoros, Mauritius, the Seychelles and France (because of La Réunion).
+- For more than 30 years, the IOC has brought together the island States of the southwest Indian Ocean: the Comoros, Mauritius, the Seychelles and France (because of La Réunion).
 In 2021-2022, France holds the annual presidency of the organization.

-For more than 20 years, the IORA has associated the neighbouring States of the Indian Ocean, from South Africa to Australia, and France, recognized as an Indian Ocean country.
+- For more than 20 years, the IORA has brought together the neighbouring States of the Indian Ocean, from South Africa to Australia, and France, recognized as an Indian Ocean country.
 France joined this organization in December 2020.